shernand1273/xampp_linux_launcher/readme.md

 <h2>NOTE</h2>
 This application launches xampp under sudo.
-A terminal session will open up asking you for your password.
+A terminal session will open up asking you for your password before running it.